Strandgaard96/vehicle_collision_webpage/docs/README.md

 Firstly, we saw a temporal dependency on some of the contributing factors and vehicle types on the number of crashes, indicating that i.e. alcohol involvement or bicycles were good features to look at when selecting important features for a model.
 Furthermore, we found that age had a very distinct impact on the number of crashes and finally that the number of crashes was very dependant on where in NYC you were looking, i.e. GPS coordinates or just the borough.

-To summarize, some of the variables seemed to be correlated with the number of crashes, which, combined with the assumption that a high number of crashes leads to a higher chance of an injury occurring, made the foundations of the predictive modelling to come.
+To summarize, some of the variables seemed to be correlated with the number of crashes.
+This, combined with the assumption that a high number of crashes leads to a higher chance of an injury occurring, was the foundation for applying predictive modelling to the dataset.
+A fair warning for the unfamiliar, the following section is more theoretical and contains machine learning concepts so be prepared!

 ## Machine learning